San7o/hive-operator/docs/DESIGN.md

 therefore, dangerous.

-The eBPF program needs to be loaded and updated when the user changes the monitoring policy (`HivePolicy`) or the cluster changes / updates its topology.
-Therefore a loader and an updater are necessary, which are both done by the *loader controller*, as well as capturing information from the eBPF program and generating alerts (`HiveAlert`).
+The eBPF program needs to be loaded and updated when the user changes the monitoring policy (`KivePolicy`) or the cluster changes / updates its topology.
+Therefore a loader and an updater are necessary, which are both done by the *loader controller*, as well as capturing information from the eBPF program and generating alerts (`KiveAlert`).
 A more satisfying description will be given later.

 <a name="identify"></a>